fboi-dev/Tic-Tac-Toe/README.md

-Tic Tac Toe game made using Python 3.5 and the [pygame](https://www.pygame.org/download.shtml) module.
+Tic Tac Toe game created using Python 3 and the [pygame](https://www.pygame.org/download.shtml) module.
 Computer makes its move using the Minimax algorithm

 To run the game execute the following commands.
 (It is assumed that Python version 3 is the default on your system)